-Table of Content
+Table of Contents

-How did the kaizen method come about?
+How did the kaizen method originate?

 - Today better than yesterday, tomorrow better than today!